Does "Dominion" over Animals in Genesis Mean Stewardship or Despotism? Go Vegan! By Chapman Chen

 That means "God suffers in all suffering creatures", to borrow Andrew Linzey's (1995) words.
 To hurt animals means to make God suffer.

-Another reason why we should take care of other animals is because they are our brothers and sisters on account of their possessing a soul.
+Another reason why we should take care of other animals is because they are our brothers and sisters on account of their possessing a soul, their physical proximity to us, and their ability to suffer.

 In the first creation story man and woman are created in God’s image.
 But it also tells us that animals have a soul.
 In Genesis 1:30 (KJV) it reads,